moonline/UW.Olivos-Roche/Paper.rst

 A replacement of frequencies by fixed schedules for transit and implementing buffer times and early-turning-points for delayed services, could allow transit users to plan their trips and connections.

 Published schedules at the stops, in the vehicles itself and online, could give users easy access to them.
-Publiching them in common open-data formats under an open-data license could support plattforms and app-developers to integrate this information in their services.
+Publishing them in common open-data formats under an open-data license could support plattforms and app-developers to integrate this information in their services.

 Spaces for disadvantaged modes (lane marking only)